shlomif/shlomif-Random-Images-Repo/README.md

 - screenshot of PySolFC with a Black Hole Solitaire deal as used on Wikipedia/ Wikimedia Commons.

+* qantor.svg - attempted logo for the Qantor typesetting system.

 * rabbit.svg - my attempt at drawing the profile of a rabbit.
 For http://www.shlomifish.org/humour/Blue-Rabbit-Log/ .